QuakeWatch Server Manual

 greater than the value in the table then the message is selected.

-feeder-data-source for the message does not match a feeder-data-source
+for the message does not match a feeder-data-source in the

 time-generated value is greater than or equal to the client-supplied